CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ## Module System

 # Dropped and Re-specified Features
+## Saving Results
+Saving results is no longer supported.
+It was intended that results could be saved for later.

+## Module Field Grammars
+Modules are no longer allowed to define grammar for the fields its posts expose; they may only define grammar for sources.

 ## Criteria Builder Mode
 The Critera Builder Mode section states that, 'While selections must reference a loaded news source, criteria do not have the same constraint.'
 Rather than not having the constraint, Criteria actually have a different constraint - They